Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 St. Mark's Square - Piazza San Marco - Piazzetta - Venice

 The Piazza San Marco, or St. Mark's Square, is undoubtedly the most popular tourist destination in Venice.
-You're bound to visit it at least once even on a day trip to the city, so here's a list of landmarks and attractions (keyed to the photo above) to help you get your bearings:
+You're bound to visit it at least once even on a day trip to the city, so here's a list of landmarks and nearby attractions (keyed to the photo above) to help you get your bearings:

 4. Museo Civico Correr.
 The "Museum of the City and the Civilization of Venice" is a treasure trove of paintings, sculptures, clothing, maps, coins, armor, and other objects from the city's glory days.